982 views

 As you explore Palazzo Altemps, take your time to appreciate the intricate details and historical significance of each artwork and artifact.
 The museum’s unique setting within a Renaissance palace adds to the immersive experience, allowing visitors to connect with the enduring legacy of ancient Rome.

-Read also about the Palazzo Barberini in Rome.
+Read also about the Palazzo Barberini in Rome and free Rome Museums.